 It seems like more and more specialty scissors are introduced every year.
 Nearly everyone starts with the basics so you probably don't need all of the scissors on this list—at least not all at once—but they do represent a well-rounded collection for a quilting tool kit.

 01 of 06

 You can make perpendicular clips into the seams of a rag quilt without special scissors, but once you've used these special cutters you'll never go back to regular shears.
-I have a couple of brands of rag quilt scissors, but the Heritage snips are my favorites.
+The Heritage snips are favorites.

-Fingers rest above the handles instead of being slipped into handle-holes that can cause blisters after lots of cuts (you'll make snips every 1/4" along every seam).
+Fingers rest above the handles instead of being slipped into handle-holes that can cause blisters after lots of cuts (you'll make snips every 1/4 inch along every seam).
 The spring action of the handles means they'll pop right back into place for the next cut, with no effort from you.

 02 of 06

 Titanium nitride coats the blades of these durable Fiskars scissors, and helps prevents wear.

 The spring-action handles work nicely to help combat hand fatigue, a nice perk for all of us, but especially important for quilters who deal with arthritis and other conditions that affect hand comfort and strength.